MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceRoleManagementAlertConfiguration.md

 # Get-MgBetaIdentityGovernanceRoleManagementAlertConfiguration

 ## SYNOPSIS
-The various configurations of an alert for Azure AD roles.
+The various configurations of an alert for Microsoft Entra roles.
-The configurations are pre-defined and cannot be created or deleted, but some of the configurations can be modified.
+The configurations are predefined and can't be created or deleted, but some of the configurations can be modified.

 ## SYNTAX